Sakina loves birds and has had pet parrots and budgies. Now she has two lovebirds, one of which is a peach-faced male she hand-raised.

-Birds are intelligent creatures, they understand vibes and emotions, even the little ones like lovebirds.
-It is so incredible to see that a bird trusts you.
-I have been blessed to receive affection from my lovebirds: Mumu, Juju and also, Lulu, who is no longer with me.
+Birds are intelligent creatures; they understand vibes and emotions, even the little ones like lovebirds.
+It is an incredible feeling when a bird trusts you.
+I have been blessed to receive affection from my lovebirds: Mumu, Juju, and also Lulu, who is no longer with me.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2021 Sakina Nasir

 Sakina Nasir (author) from Kuwait on March 24, 2021:

 Thank you so much for the kind words.
 I really appreciate your feedback.